The South West Coast Path: Cape Cornwall To Helford

 To find out more about this itinerary and make an enquiry or a booking, click on the Enquire Now button at the top of the page.
 The Save to My Rucksack button allows you to save itineraries to view later, or to download them as a PDF.

-This Guided Trail involves walking as a group on well-defined paths, though often in hilly or upland areas.
+This guided trail holiday involves walking as a group on well-defined paths, though often in hilly or upland areas.
 These may be rough and steep in sections and will require a good level of fitness.
-We want you to be confident that you can meet the demands of each walking day and get the most out of your holiday.
+HF Holidays want you to be confident that you can meet the demands of each walking day and get the most out of your trip.
 Please be sure you can manage the mileage and ascent detailed in the daily itineraries.
-It is important for your own enjoyment, and that of your fellow guests that you can maintain the pace.
+It is important for your own enjoyment and that of your fellow guests that you can maintain the pace.